Everyone's Losing Their Shit About a Nail Polish that Detects Date Rape Drugs

 This is not an unbelievably earth-shattering idea.
 Nobody has suggested installing microchips into immigrants that explode when their VISA expires, or mandatory mood rings for people with bipolar disorder.
 Sure, there are a bunch of issues at play, particularly whether this product could potentially enforce the dangerous idea that a woman who isn’t wearing it is “putting herself” at risk.
 But a hyper-awareness of that kind of horribly sexist, victim-blaming mentality should not impinge on research into things that simply make you feel safer in a situation where you may otherwise have felt vulnerable or concerned.

-Basically I think this idea is a) fine and b) nowhere near as problematic as the NHS rape awareness posters that featured a (unforgivable phrase alert) “scantily-clad” woman with mascara dripping down her face.
+Basically I think this idea is a) fine and b) nowhere near as problematic as the NHS [British National Health Service] rape awareness posters that featured a (unforgivable phrase alert) “scantily-clad” woman with mascara dripping down her face.

 Photo via Flickr